-This graph shows only one dimension - behavioral - meaning that you are action- oriented, without much engagement of your feelings and without necessarily thinking about this aspect intellectually.
-You might use this information to seek ways to expand your understanding and explore your emotions.
+This graph shows only one dimension - behavioral - indicating that you are action-oriented without necessarily connecting to your understanding about this aspect.
+You might use this information to seek ways to expand your comprehension of this topic.
+We don't have enough data to report on how you feel about this aspect.